ambiorix-web/ambiorix-examples/09_goals/README.md

 - Ambiorix + MongoDB
 - Working with middleware:
-  - Auth middleware: You will learn how you can use Jason Web Tokens ([JWT](https://jwt.io/)) to protect routes
+  - Auth middleware: You will learn how you can use JSON Web Tokens ([JWT](https://jwt.io/)) to protect routes
   - Error handling middleware

 ## Prerequisites